 Centers and Institutes

 UWM is home to more than 70 scholarly centers, institutes, and laboratories.
-As one of only two doctoral-degree granting public universities within the Wisconsin, UWM‘s High Research Activity status by the Carnegie Foundation for the Advancement of Teaching attracts both emerging and established scientists, entrepreneurs, researchers, and students.
+As one of only two doctoral-degree granting public universities in Wisconsin, UWM‘s R1 (very high research activity) status by the Carnegie Foundation for the Advancement of Teaching attracts both emerging and established scientists, entrepreneurs, researchers, and students.

 UWM‘s 14 schools and colleges offer many collaboration and research opportunities.
 Individual departments within each school and college also provide support to a number industry collaborations; details are available at each link below.
 If you are uncertain as to whom to contact, it may be best to start with the Associate Dean for Research in each school or college.